CodePanter/another-bronzeman-mode/README.md

-# Another Bronzeman Mode RuneLite Plugin
+# Crabman Mode Mode RuneLite Plugin
-This plugin implements the custom gamemode called 'Bronzeman mode'.
-The idea of this gamemode lies somewhere between a 'normal' account and an 'Ironman' account; as you can't buy an item on the Grand Exchange until you have obtained that item through other means, such as getting it as a drop or buying it in a shop.
+This plugin implements the custom game mode called 'Group Bronzeman Mode'. (aka Crabman) The idea of this game mode lies somewhere between a 'normal' account and an 'Ironman' account; as you can't buy an item on the Grand Exchange until you have obtained that item through other means, such as getting it as a drop or buying it in a shop.

 The plugin enforces this rule by keeping track of all items you acquire, and only allowing you to buy this item.
 When the plugin is enabled for the first time it will unlock all items in your inventory, as well as unlock all items in your bank the next time you open it.

+This plugin requires an Azure Storage Data Table to be setup to allow for multiple users in your group to share an unlock list.

+Original implementation based off of [Another Bronzeman Mode](https://github.com/CodePanter/another-bronzeman-mode)

 ## Features